bencardoen/SubPrecisionContactDetection.jl/docs/src/postprocessing.md

 ```
 By default this will look for output produced with ``\alpha`` 0.05, you can override this as needed with `--alpha 0.01` for example.

+Parameters
+- --lnsize: vesicle filter size for mitochondria, default set to 9, override to zero if you want no filtering
+- --mitoint: vesicle filter intensity for mitochondria, default set 0.2, override to zero if you want no filtering

 This will produce:

 ```